Peru Climbing Expeditions & Courses

 6000m and technical peaks – maximum 2 clients per guide

-*Evacuation: Climbing Groups are organised so that in the event of an accident, illness or tiredness there are always sufficient qualified climbing staff on the mountain to effect a rescue and / or evacuate clients safely back down the mountain with a porter or assistant guide while other members of the group will be able to continue with their climb in safety if they wish to do so.
+Climbing Groups are organised so that in the event of an accident, illness or tiredness there are always sufficient qualified climbing staff on the mountain to effect a rescue and / or evacuate clients safely back down the mountain

-Guides have first aid training and carry a first aid kit.
+Guides have first aid training and carry a first aid kit & there is an emergency stretcher at base camp

-*Base Camp: In Base Camp we have a cook & dining tent with tables and chairs and a toilet tent, and full meals with fresh produce are prepared.
+In Base Camp we have a cook & dining tent with tables and chairs and a toilet tent, and full meals with fresh produce are prepared.
 At camps on the mountains light food and dehydrated food is prepared.
-Poo tubes are used to remove toilet waste from high camps.
+Poo tubes with plastic bags are used to remove toilet waste from high camps on the ice.

 Glacier Conditions, Weather & Time to Go:

-The months when there is generally more settled weather and snow conditions are safer for climbing are from May to September – depending on the peak.
+The months when there is generally more settled weather are from May to September

-6000m peaks and technical peaks can be climbed from June through to early September, with some peaks being considered safe to climb only in July & August.
+6000m peaks and technical peaks generally are in better condition from around mid-June through to late August but some peaks are considered safe to attempt only in July & August

 Global warming is causing weather conditions to be less predictable than in the past and in recent years there have been periods of bad weather and high winds during the so-called “dry” months of June, July & August.
 It cannot be guaranteed that there will be good climbing weather during the months of the recognised climbing season.
 High mountain weather is always volatile and you need to be prepared for sudden weather changes.